FlorianEagox/WeeaBlind/README.md

 - Find some less copyrighted multi-lingual / non-english content to display demos publicly
 - de-anglicanization it so the user can select their target language instead of just English
 - FIX PYDUB'S STUPID ARRAY DISTORTION so we don't have to perform 5 IO operations per dub!!!
+- run a vocal isolation / remover on the source audio to remove / mitigate the original speakers?
 - A proper setup guide for all platforms
 - remove or fix the broken espeak implementation to be cross-platform
 - Uninitialized, singletons for heavy models upon startup (e.g. only intialize pyannote/speechbrain pipelines when needed)